- Emergency Management

 Water should be stored in plastic containers.
 Avoid using containers that will decompose or break.
 Store one gallon of water per person per day.
 It is also a good idea to fill bathtubs and sinks with water for sanitation use.
 Water purification agents such as bleach should also be on hand.

-Store at least a three day supply of non-perishable food.
+Store at least a one-week supply of non-perishable food.
 Select foods that require no refrigeration, cooking or preparation.
 If you must heat food, pack a can of Sterno.

 First Aid Kit